MP Estate Planning UK

 To assess the estate’s value, you need to consider:

-• The total value of all assets, including property, savings, and investments.
+• The total value of all sole-name assets, including property, savings, investments, and personal possessions of significant value.

-• Any debts or liabilities that need to be deducted from the total value.
+• Any debts or liabilities (mortgages, loans, credit cards) that reduce the net estate value.

 Types of Assets Involved

-• Jointly owned assets typically pass to the surviving owner without needing probate.
+• Jointly owned assets held as joint tenants pass automatically to the surviving owner — no probate needed.

-• Assets held in trust are not considered part of the estate and thus are not subject to probate.
+• Assets held in a lifetime trust are owned by the trustees, not the deceased, and are not part of the probate estate at all.

 Seeking Professional Advice